DaNoob8157/messages-app-lock-mac/README.md

 ## License

-MIT License - Feel free to modify and use this project as needed.
+MIT License - Feel free to modify and use this project as needed, located in `LICENSE`.

 ## Support